LeeYang2019/Pixaby-Image-Finder/README.md

 # WeatherApp

-This application allows users to enter a city to obtain current weather as well as a 5-day forecast for that city.
-Current weather includes temperature, humidity, wind speed, and the UV index value.
-User can continue to add cities to this list and when they refresh the page, local storage should save search.
+This application allows users to enter a search term.

+Much thanks go to Brad Traversy for the tutorial.
+I learned how to use the pixaby api to fetch images and, using Material UI, display those images on an aesthetically pleasing UI.

 # Link to deployed application